anthonypham26/ClassicalMachineLearning02/README.md

 ## 3. Classical Machine Learning Overview

-Classical Machine Learning refers to a group of foundational algorithms and techniques that were developed before the rise of deep learning and neural networks.
+Classical Machine Learning refers to a group of foundational algorithms and techniques that were developed before rapid growth of deep learning and neural networks.
 These methods are still widely used today because they are fast, interpretable, and effective for solving many real-world problems.

 <kbd><img src="images/SupervisedvsUnsupervised.webp" style="border:1px solid grey; border-radius:10px;"></kbd>

 **Types of Learning in Classical Machine Learning:**

 In Classical Machine Learning, there are a few types of learning methods.
-The two most common are **Supervised Learning** and **Unsupervised Learning**, but others like **Semi-Supervised** and **Reinforcement Learning** also exist and play important roles in specific scenarios.
+The two most common are **Supervised Learning** and **Unsupervised Learning**, but others like **Semi-Supervised** and **Reinforcement Learning** also exist and play their own important roles in specific scenarios.

 ---